We have information you must know before you buy the XC90.

-The Volvo XC90 gets fresh styling and a revised interior for the 2013 model year, the most significant updates since the seven-passenger SUV was launched as a 2003 model.
-The XC90's appearance was freshened for 2007 and the sporty R-Design models joined the lineup for 2009.
+The Volvo XC90 got fresh styling and a revised interior for the 2013 model year, the most significant updates since the seven-passenger SUV was launched as a 2003 model.
+The XC90's appearance was previously freshened for 2007, and sporty R-Design models joined the lineup for 2009.
 Because it's been in the Swedish automaker's lineup for so many years without a full redesign, Volvo's largest sport-utility is dated, compared to rival premium-level SUVs.

-The Volvo XC90 is available only with a 3.2-liter inline six-cylinder.
-(A V8 engine is no longer an option.)
-The 2012 Volvo XC90's six-cylinder engine makes 240 horsepower and 236 pound-feet of torque, the 2014 Volvo XC90's six-cylinder engine is mated to a 6-speed automatic transmission with manual shift control.
-EPA fuel economy estimates for the 2012 Volvo XC90 are 16/22 mpg City/Highway, or 19 mpg Combined for front-wheel drive models, 18 mpg Combined for all-wheel drive.
+The Volvo XC90 is available only with a 3.2-liter inline six-cylinder engine.
+Developing 240 horsepower and 236 pound-feet of torque, the 2014 Volvo XC90's six-cylinder engine is mated to a 6-speed automatic transmission with manual shift control.
+EPA fuel economy estimates for the 2014 Volvo XC90 are 16/22 mpg City/Highway, or 19 mpg Combined for front-wheel drive models; and 18 mpg Combined for all-wheel drive.

-We found the XC90 rides comfortably, handles well and is easy to park.
-It boasts more cargo space than many of its competitors.
-Its tow rating of 3,970 pounds is enough to haul light boat trailers, personal watercraft and snowmobiles but not cars and horses.
+We've found that the XC90 rides comfortably, handles well and is easy to park.
+It boasts more cargo space than many competitors.
+Its tow rating of 3,970 pounds is enough to haul light boat trailers, personal watercraft and snowmobiles, but not cars and horses.